-Last month, the President of the United States signed a bill on gun legislation.
+Last year, the President of the United States signed a bill on gun legislation.
 Whenever a bill is signed by the president, that law effects every state, including Ohio.
-The Bipartisan Safer Communities Act made some changes to gun laws all across the country, including some changes that impact how Domestic Violence is treated after a Domestic Violence Case has been handled in the Courts.
+The Bipartisan Safer Communities Act of 2022 made some changes to gun laws all across the country, including some changes that impact how Domestic Violence is treated after a Domestic Violence Case has been handled in the Courts.
 We will go over this change and other changes to the laws in Ohio.

 Domestic Violence and Gun Rights

 Getting gun rights restored in Ohio can be a difficult thing to navigate especially if Domestic Violence charges are involved.
-Throughout decades of practicing law in Ohio, the attorneys at Dearie, Fischer & Mathews have found effective strategies for dealing with gun rights situations as we wrote about in our other articles, such as “Removing Disability and Restoring Gun Rights in Ohio.”
+Throughout decades of practicing law in Ohio, the attorneys at Dearie, Fischer & Martinson have found effective strategies for dealing with gun rights situations as we wrote about in our other articles, such as “Removing Disability and Restoring Gun Rights in Ohio.”
 However, there are a few things in the Bipartisan Safer Communities Act that will change the landscape a bit.

 Closing the “Boyfriend Loophole”